General care nurses

 The majority of applications for recognition as a motor vehicle mechatronics technician are filed from applicants who were trained in Poland, followed by Syria and Romania.

-Motor vehicle mechatronics technician recieve rarely full equivalence.
+Motor vehicle mechatronics technician receive rarely full equivalence.
 The highest success rate have the applicants trained in Romania and it stands at 45 %.
 Even only third applicant from neighbouring country Poland gets full equivalence.
 Very high is the rate of partial equivalence among the syrian applicants.

 Motor vehicle mechatronics technicians: applications processed and applications granted full equivalence by country, 2017